Petroglyphs of the Cosos

 The Cosos lie within the confines of China Lake Naval Weapons Center (NWC), the U.S. Navy's largest research and development facility.
 It encompasses about 1,200 square miles of dry lake beds, desert mountains and volcanic lava flows in southeastern California.

 The northern half of this base is the primary target area for missile weapons testing.
 It is littered with ordnance debris from more than half a century of such tests.
 It is also permeated with more than 100,000 drawings, pecked into the basalt cliffs and canyon walls during the past 10,000 years.
-Many of these drawings depict ancient man hunting Bighorn Sheep with the weapons appropriate to his time -- the Atlatl (spear thrower) and the bow and arrow.
+Many of these drawings depict ancient man hunting bighorn sheep with weapons appropriate to his time -- the atlatl (spear thrower) and the bow and arrow.

 With the cooperation of Naval Command at China Lake, and funding from private foundations and individuals, Campbell Grant, James W. Baird and J. Kenneth Pringle began an archaeological survey of these sites in 1966.
 Since then, in an arrangement with the Maturango Museum in Ridgecrest, California, the Navy has allowed limited tours into one of these canyons, where many of the petroglyphs are concentrated.

-I recently located the Maturango Museum on the Web and called to see if there were any tours available before year's end.
+I called the Maturango Museum to see if there were any tours available before year's end.
 Fortunately, I was able to make two reservations for the only remaining tour of the year.
 After providing the appropriate information and debiting my credit card $40, I was sent a confirmation, brief instructions for the tour and information on local lodging.

 We turned in early Saturday night and woke at daybreak to a glorious view of the pristine southern Sierras to the west and the brilliant Panamints to the east.
 The temperature had dropped below freezing overnight, and our Jeeps were covered with frost.